nim-lang/Nim/doc/manual.md

 candidate, it is said to be a symbol choice.
 Overload resolution will attempt to find the best candidate, thus transforming the symbol choice into a resolved symbol.
 The routine `p` that matches best is selected following a series of trials explained below.
-In order: Catagory matching, Hierarchical Order Comparison, and finally, Complexity Analysis.
+In order: Category matching, Hierarchical Order Comparison, and finally, Complexity Analysis.

 If multiple candidates match equally well after all trials have been tested, the ambiguity is reported during semantic analysis.

-First Trial: Catagory matching
+First Trial: Category matching
 --------------------------------

 Every arg in `args` needs to match and there are multiple different categories of matches.